 Xolegel is a topical waterless gel formulation of the antifungal agent ketoconazole, applied once-daily for the treatment of seborrheic dermatitis in immunocompetent adults and children twelve years of age and older.

-FDA Approval History for Xolegel
+Development History and FDA Approval Process for Xolegel

 |Jul 28, 2006||Xolegel Gel Barrier Therapeutics, Inc. - Treatment for Seborrheic Dermatitis|